The reality of homophobic attacks and how to rebuild your queer confidence

 Anybody who has experienced a hate crime, anti-LGBTQ or otherwise, should report this to the police.

-For many people, this can be an extremely intimidating and fearful step to take, especially if they are worried about further repercussions.
+For many people, this can be an extremely intimidating step to take, especially if they are worried about further repercussions.

 Police forces across the United Kingdom should take hate crimes seriously.